Bobble Ridge Neck Warmer – Free Pattern

 (31 BLSC stitches)

-After the 9th repetition, there should be 101 rows from row 1 to this point (ending on a BLSC row).
-Do not fasten off.
+After the 9th repetition, there should be 101 rows (ending with a BLSC row).
+Fasten off but leave a long tail for seaming.

 Edging:

-I prefer to add a simple SC edging around to even out the project but if you don’t want to add one, that’s okay!
-Please skip over this section and continue with seaming.
-Fasten off leaving approximately a 40 inch tail for stitching the ends together.
+I prefer to add a simple SC edging to even out the project but if you don’t want to add one, that’s okay!